lkirkwood/ansible-sshman/README.md

 # ansible-sshman

-Write a simple yaml file and let ansible set up SSH access to your servers.
+Write a simple yaml file and let Ansible set up SSH access to your servers.

+## Requirements

++ Ansible
++ The `ansible.posix` collection (`ansible-galaxy collection install ansible.posix`)

 ## How it works